 If you’re looking for an eco-friendly sustainable substitute for your Chemex filters, those are the best solution for you.

-When it comes to price CoffeeSock is quite affordable and you get a pack of 2 filters.
+When it comes to price this cotton filter cone is quite affordable.
+You get a pack of 2 filters.

-Knowing how durable they are, with proper maintenance, even if you start using just one of them on a daily basis, after a year it would still work well.
+Knowing how durable they are, with proper maintenance, even if you start using just one of them on a daily basis, after a year it would still perform well.

 After each use, you should empty the sock, rinse it with water and leave it somewhere to dry.